Media & Politics Midterm Exam - Due on Thursday, October 29, 2009

 [Indicate either what may happen next or the general outcome in final paragraph.]

-Do not try to pass off someone else's work as your own.
+Although you may use the language provided in this template if you find it helpful, this is the only part of the exam that may be copied.
+Please do not try to pass off someone else's work as your own.
 Plagiarism will cause you to fail this entire course and riddle you with eternal shame.

-1. New York Times Reporting by and on Judith Miller, selected articles, 2005-2007.
+1. New York Times Reporting by and about Judith Miller, selected articles, 2005-2007.

 2. Social Status and Sexual Assault: The Case of William Kennedy Smith, various articles from the New York Times.